MicrobesRovinj/Korlevic_EpiphyticDynamics_FrontMicrobiol_2021/README.md

 	| |- manuscript.md              # Markdown (GitHub) version of the manuscript.Rmd file
 	| |- manuscript.tex             # TeX version of manuscript.Rmd file
 	| |- manuscript.pdf             # PDF version of manuscript.Rmd file
-	| |- manuscript.aux             # auxiliary file of the manuscipt.tex file, used for cross-referencing
+	| |- manuscript.aux             # auxiliary file of the manuscript.tex file, used for cross-referencing
 	| |- header.tex                 # LaTeX header file to format the PDF version of manuscript
 	| |- supplementary.Rmd          # executable Rmarkdown for the supplementary information of this study
 	| |- supplementary.md           # Markdown (GitHub) version of the supplementary.Rmd file